 Please also review our Competency Logic Model.
 A competency model defines what graduates should be able to do to succeed in their professional careers.

-PLEASE NOTE: Residential MHA candidates are required to travel to Chapel Hill for an in-person interview.
+PLEASE NOTE: Residential candidates are required to travel to Chapel Hill for an in-person interview.
 Phone/Skype interviews may be arranged for applicants who are currently located out of the country.

 Minimum requirements necessary for application to Residential Master’s Programs: